All Black star Neven MacEwan's incredible tale of redemption

 "The Lord had to deal with pride in me and get rid of a lot of stinking thinking that I had toward a lot of people.
 My judgemental attitude was just terrible."

-Once he was healed, he started dedicating himself to helping others; including working for 14 years as a prison chaplain (until 2005) and he is still called on by a Palmerston North company to help assist with any staff members battling addiction issues.
+Once he was healed, he started dedicating himself to helping others.
+That included working for 14 years - until 2005 - as a prison chaplain, and he is still called on by a Palmerston North company to help any staff members battling addiction issues.

 MacEwan has dedicated the past 12 years to writing When the Crowd Stops Roaring, which included launching an online fundraiser to help pay publishing costs.